nancyel/header-counter/README.md

 # Header Counter Plugin

-This plugin counts the number of headers in a note and displays the count in the status bar.
+This plugin counts the number of headers in the current note and displays the count in a notification message.

 ### Installation